tylerthecoder/workbench/README.md

 ## Tool

 Each tool is defined once under `$BENCH_STATE/tools/<tool>.yml`.
 These files map directly to the Rust `Tool` struct and can be reused across benches.
+Bay assignments always live in the bench specification—tool definitions focus solely on how to launch the application.

 Example tool definition (`$BENCH_STATE/tools/home-browser.yml`):